 INA Financial Corporation established and funded a dividend retention fund (the Dividend Retention Fund) consisting of \$50 million plus investment earnings.
-The full balance of the Dividend Retention Fund was contributed to Century as of December 31, 2002.
-Under the Restructuring Order, while any obligation to maintain the Dividend Retention Fund is in effect, to the extent dividends are paid by INA Holdings Corporation to its parent, INA Financial Corporation, and to the extent INA Financial Corporation then pays such dividends to INA Corporation, a portion of those dividends must be withheld to replenish the principal of the Dividend Retention Fund to \$50 million.
+The full balance of the Dividend Retention Fund is in effect, to the extent dividends are paid by INA Holdings Corporation to its parent, INA Financial Corporation, and to the extent INA Financial Corporation then pays such dividends to INA Corporation, a portion of those dividends must be withheld to replenish the principal of the Dividend Retention Fund to \$50 million.
 In 2024 and 2023, \$93 million and \$75 million, respectively, was withheld from such dividends and deposited into the Dividend Retention Fund as a result of dividends paid up to the INA Corporation.
-Pursuant to a 2011 amendment to the Restructuring Order, capital contributions from the Dividend Retention Fund to Century are not required until the XOL Agreement has less than \$200 million of capacity remaining on an incurred basis for statutory reporting purposes.
-The amount of the required capital contribution shall be the lesser of the amount necessary to restore the XOL Agreement remaining capacity to \$200 million or the Dividend Retention Fund balance.
+Pursuant to a 2011 amendment to the Restructuring Order, capital contributions from the Dividend Retention Fund to \$200 million of the required until the XOL Agreement has less than \$200 million of capacity remaining on an incurred basis for statutory reporting purposes.
+The amount of the required capital contribution shall be the lesser of the amount of \$93 million and \$75 million were made, respectively, from the Dividend Retention Fund to \$200 million or the Dividend Retention Fund balance.
 In 2024 and 2023, capital contributions of \$93 million and \$75 million were made, respectively, from the Dividend Retention Fund to Century.
 The Dividend Retention Fund may not be terminated without prior written approval from the Pennsylvania Insurance Commissioner.

 In 2004, Chubb INA contributed \$100 million to Century in exchange for a surplus note.
 After giving effect to the surplus note, contributions from the Dividend Retention Fund, results from operations and other items impacting statutory surplus, the statutory surplus of Century at December 31, 2024, was \$25 million and \$764 million in statutory-basis losses have been ceded to the XOL Agreement on an inception-to-date basis.
-The XOL Agreement statutory-basis remaining limit at December 31, 2024, is \$36 million.
+The XOL Agreement statutorybasis remaining limit at December 31, 2024, is \$36 million.
 Century reports the amount ceded under the XOL Agreement in accordance with statutory accounting principles, which differ from U.S. GAAP by, among other things, allowing Century to discount its liabilities, including certain asbestos related and environmental pollution liabilities and Century's reinsurance payable to active companies.
 For U.S. GAAP reporting purposes, intercompany reinsurance recoverables related to the XOL are eliminated upon consolidation.